2016 Florida Gators football team: Schedule

 Florida announced its 2016 football schedule on October 29, 2015.
-The 2016 schedule consisted of seven home, five away, and one neutral site games in the regular season.
+The 2016 schedule consisted of seven home, four away, and one neutral site games in the regular season.
 The Gators were to host SEC foes Kentucky, LSU, Missouri, and South Carolina, and travel to Arkansas, Tennessee, and Vanderbilt.
 Florida played Georgia in Jacksonville, Florida.

 The Gators traveled to Arkansas for the first time since 2008.
 The team hosted two of its three non–conference games, including Massachusetts and North Texas from Conference USA.
 They were set to play Presbyterian, from the Big South Conference, but the game was canceled to make room for the makeup game against LSU.
 Florida traveled to Tallahassee for their final regular season game to play in–state rival Florida State from the Atlantic Coast Conference.

 ^{}The game between Florida and LSU was postponed in advance of the arrival of Hurricane Matthew.
 It was originally scheduled for October 8 at Florida Field in Gainesville but was moved to November 19 at Tiger Stadium in Baton Rouge, replacing the previously scheduled game against Presbyterian.